impromptu/summon/README.md

 # Summon

 Summon is a command line script to help install external dependencies.
+It's intended use case is when your project relies on dependencies that it cannot declare in its own package installer.
+For example, if your Node project requires Redis, you need the user to install Redis on their own.
+Summon's goal is to allow you to script that dependency so that the user doesn't have to think about the installation (much).

-It's written in Node (via CoffeeScript).
+Summon written in Node (via CoffeeScript).

 ## Hacking